phac-nml/mikrokondo/README.md

   - The pacbio workflow has only been partially tested as it fails at Flye due to not enough reads being present.

 ## TODOs

 - [ ] Add export of parameters after pipeline runs
 - [ ] Provide a script for database downloads
 - [ ] Update details in documentation
 - [ ] Wait for allele caller
 - [x] Upload test data

+## Enhancements

+- Swap Seqtk with Rasusa for down sampling

 ## Citations